HEERA ALAYA

 February 29th, 2024

-Heera Alaya: I am hooked on your artisanal bread, especially pompe à l’huile, and this is a big problem!
+Heera Alaya: I am hooked on your artisanal bread, especially pompe à l’huile, and this is a big dilemma!

 Pierre Julien: [Laughs] Thank you.